makersacademy/news-summary-challenge/README.md

 ##  News summary challenge

-A javascript application created as a weekend challange at the 7th weekend of Makers Academy.
+A JavaScript application created as a weekend challange at the 7th weekend of Makers Academy.
 Read the headlines from Guardian API and the summaries from Aylien in one place!

 ### Screenshots